 That’s when I punched the air and went “YYYYESSSSSSSSSSS!”

-"Bogart" spent 10 years at Today becoming a mainstay of the paper and making me a celebrity which never went to my head.
+"Bogart" spent 10 years at Today and became a mainstay of the paper.
+It also made me a celebrity which I'm glad to say never went to my head.
 Okay I was a bit naughty at times but never rude or offensive.
 And I was always in on time, thanks to Pete.

 Besides me, other rising stars who joined the paper were columnist and TV presenter Anne Robinson, agony aunt Claire Rayner, political columnist Alistair Campbell, gossip columnist Amanda Platell, editorial cartoonist Dave Gaskill and astrologer Jonathan Cainer.
 Later I was also signed by The Sunday Times for its new colour comics section "The Funday Times".

-“Bogart” ran five years at the Daily Mail without another incident until one day Pete got a phone call from the cartoon editor of the Mail’s main rival, the Daily Express, inviting him to lunch.
-They met and after some small-talk over a glass of Beaujolais, the editor cut to the chase.
+“Bogart” ran for five years at the Daily Mail without another incident until one day Pete got a phone call from the cartoon editor of the Mail’s main rival, the Daily Express, inviting him to lunch.
+They met and after some small talk over a glass of Beaujolais, the editor cut to the chase.
 “How would you feel about moving “Bogart” over to the Express?” he said.
 “We would definitely make it worth your while” which I”m pretty sure was a reference to money.

 Even I knew the Daily Express's circulation had been falling for some time and, aside from the money, the thought of me, a cat, singlehandedly saving a national newspaper from reader-less oblivion appealed to my modest ego.
-Besides, it might be a move to a paper where I could be my bodacious, risque self again!
+Besides, it might be a move to a paper where I could be my bodacious, risqué self again!